Blog CleverTap Quarterly

 Highly Strategic Omnichannel Engagement

-Naturally, the company uses a tried-and-true omnichannel approach—optimized based on the ability to determine the appropriate sequence or frequency of these channels.
+Naturally, the company uses a tried-and-true omnichannel marketing approach—optimized based on the ability to determine the appropriate sequence or frequency of these channels.

 As Sue Lin Teo, Head of Growth & Digital Marketing for AirAsia describes it, “We try to enable these channels as best as we can throughout the user journey, from the moment they book their flight where they receive an email with an itinerary.
 And then, the next best case would be to send them a push notification, on the app, to prompt them to check in for their flight.”